marbl/MetagenomeScope/README.md

   - The contigs in the GFA file should correspond to collapsed edge-paths in the `.txt` file, so we can't really visualize these edge-paths.

   - However, we will extract contig information from the `.txt` file (e.g. coverage) and show it in the interface as node data.

+**If your graph is not in DOT or GFA format:**
+  - We will ignore the `.txt` file.
+  - Flye should only generate DOT or GFA files, so like... where did you even get this graph from :skull:

 <hr/>
 </details>